jimmieego/reading-notes/Design/Responsive-web-design.md

 ```

 The `max-width: 100%` forces the image's width to *match* the width of its container.
 It can also apply to most fixed-width elements, like video and other rich media.

+Also use CSS media queries to apply different image sizes for different resolution ranges.